 Airbags inflate in moderate to high speed impacts.
-Along with seat belts and pretensioners, front airbags work with the driver knee bolster to provide improved protection for the driver and front passenger.
+Along with seat belts and pretensioners, front airbags work with the driver inflatable knee blocker and the integrated passenger knee blocker (non-inflatable) to provide improved protection for the driver and front passenger.
 Side airbags also work with seat belts to improve occupant protection.